Megan Hauserman: Television career

 Hauserman then received her own VH1 celebreality dating show in 2009 titled; Megan Wants a Millionaire.
 The name stemming from her claiming on Charm School that her goal in life was to become a trophy wife.
 Megan Wants a Millionaire premiered August 2 2009.
 In an interview Hauserman claimed she was looking for a mature guy that can handle her and does not cry, she was also wanting someone stable and she was taking the show very seriously.
 Hauserman's best friends Brandi "Brandi C" Cunningham, who appeared with Hauserman on I Love Money season 1 and Rock of Love: Charm School, and Cecille Gahr, who appeared with Hauserman on Beauty and the Geek season 3; made sporadic appearances to support her and help her with her decisions on the show.
 On August 24 2009, VH1 announced that the show was officially cancelled after airing just three episodes.
 This was due to contestant Ryan Jenkins being a suspect in the murder of Jasmine Fiore.
-Jenkins, who had just filmed and won the unaired season of the VH1 spin-off I Love Money season 3, murdered his wife Jasmine Fiore, whom he had met just two days after filming Megan Wants a Millionaire, after Jenkins was eliminated placing third overall.
-The death of Jasmine Fiore changed reality television forever and officially end the VH1 celebreality era with the production company 51 Minds having to pay VH1 over $12 million in losses.
+Jenkins, who had just filmed and won the unaired season of the VH1 spin-off I Love Money season 3, was charged with the murder of his wife Jasmine Fiore, whom he had met just two days after filming Megan Wants a Millionaire (from which Jenkins was eliminated, having placed third overall).
+The production company 51 Minds had to pay VH1 over $12 million in losses, and Jasmine Fiore's death would have a considerable effect on reality television.
 Hasuerman was interviewed by AOL and TMZ in an interview with People Magazine she claimed the situation was a very challenging and upsetting time, also claiming it was a sad and tragic situation that nobody could have expected.
 Hauserman featured on Nancy Grace and in 2011 she appeared on True Crime with Aphrodite Jones, with this being her first on air interview on the murder/suicide.
-Hauserman uploaded the three aired episodes to her official YouTube channel in 2020, alongside never before seen, episodes 4 and 5.
+Hauserman uploaded the three aired episodes to her official YouTube channel in 2020, alongside the never before seen episodes 4 and 5.
 In a 2020 interview with former Rock of Love season 1 contestant; Lacey Sculls, Hauserman stated she had genuinely fallen for Jenkins and wanted to choose him as the winner of the show, however, she was advised by production not to pick him if she wanted a second season of the show.
 Hauserman reached out to Jenkins after filming ended to find out that he had already met and began dating Fiore.
 In 2023, the Jenkins-Fiore case was covered in the true crime series The Playboy Murders.